sudeep2003/Nike/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Status

 ---

 Thank you for choosing the Nike Website for your e-commerce needs!
-If you have any questions, feedback, or issues, please feel free to [contact us](mailto:contact@nike-website.com).
+If you have any questions, feedback, or issues, please feel free to [contact me](mailto:sudeepkarmakar02@gmail.com).
 We hope you enjoy your shopping experience!